If your intimate photos or videos are shared without your consent

 - advise on other action you can take - if the person is your partner or ex-partner there are other legal protections against further abuse.
 Read more about support if you've experienced for domestic abuse

 If the police decide that a crime has been committed, they'll hand everything to the Procurator Fiscal, who'll decide whether to charge the person with the crime.

 If the case goes to court you may have to give evidence as a witness, but you might be able to do this behind a screen or by video link.
 Read more about being a witness on the mygov.scot website.

 - the high court - with a jury, if the offence is very serious

 A person found guilty can be sentenced to up to 5 years in prison and an unlimited fine.

 Once you've saved the evidence, you might want to stop anyone sharing your pictures from contacting you.
+You could do this by blocking them on social media and messaging apps.
 Check with the police before you do this.

 You can block people on social media if they're harassing you.
-There's a guide to blocking someone on social media on the BT website.
+There's a guide to blocking social media users on the BT website.

-Victim Support Scotland provides support to victims and witnesses of crime, including talking you through the court process and organising visits to the court.
-Find out more on the Victim Support Scotland website.
+Victim Support Scotland provides emotional and practical support to victims and witnesses of all crimes.
+Find out how to get help on the Victim Support Scotland website.

 - find out which websites have a copy of the image or video - try a reverse image search.
 Find out how on the Google support website